 Nuguid vs. Nuguid, et al.

-Rosario Nuguid died leaving a one-sentence holographic will that instituted her sister as the sole, universal heir, completely omitting her surviving legitimate parents.
-The Supreme Court affirmed the trial court's dismissal of the probate petition, ruling that the total omission of compulsory heirs in the direct ascending line constituted absolute preterition under Article 854 of the Civil Code, which completely annulled the will since it contained no other testamentary dispositions, thereby resulting in total intestacy.
+Rosario Nuguid died single and childless, leaving a holographic will that instituted her sister Remedios as universal heir to all her property but completely omitted her surviving parents.
+The parents opposed the probate, claiming illegal preterition.
+The SC ruled that omitting compulsory heirs in the direct ascending line constitutes preterition under Article 854 of the Civil Code, which annuls the institution of the heir.
+Because the will only contained the institution of the universal heir and no separate legacies or devises, the nullity was complete, resulting in total intestacy.

 Primary Holding